top of page

 +34 941 30 48 09

-Whose wine we had drunk the previous evening.
+Whose wine we drank the previous evening?

-The vines were now just about ready to be pruned in late November sun.
+The vines were now about ready to be pruned in late November sun.

 Bodegas Contino is owned by the giant Compañía Vinícola del Norte de España (CVNE) and has been making wine from its single vineyard since 1973.